 - the ability to work effectively with a conservative Board of Trustees and work within the framework of shared governance;

 - a strategic and data-informed decision-maker who is also able to think fast on their feet when necessary;

-- ethical, with the utmost integrity, and a good steward of student resources;
+- must be ethical, have the utmost integrity, and be a good steward of resources;

 - demonstrated experience in embracing and utilizing new and innovative technology;